Lobby Chats: Defining Success

 Lobby Chats focus on the individual’s experience, the person who is navigating what is known to be a precarious career path in arts and entertainment.
 These conversations will hone in on the areas of financial wellness, mental health, and career sustainability.
 At the end of each chat, audiences will have a chance to ask questions and join the conversation in the spirit of community support and learning.

-The AFC’s new knowledge-sharing series in which community members can come together to help each other grow and flourish in the industry on both personal and professional levels.
+A knowledge-sharing series of industry panel discussions in which community members can come together to help each other grow and thrive.